Secretly, this post might just be my favorite post. Because its a serious one. Then again, I like them all.....

 Don't be discouraged if you have to start somewhere and end somewhere else.

-My traditional classes where I drove or took the bus to school were full of excitement.
+My traditional classes where I drove to school were full of excitement.
 I met great professors, had the rich feeling of having my school peers answer questions, debate in classes, disagree, agree to disagree, discuss stuff.
 Being there was hectic, but now I look back, I realize how lucky I am.

 Being online to me, is the same way.
 Except you are on your own.
 Make no mistake, if you find a reputable online school you are comfortable with, just understand that everything is just mostly online, even teachers have to use online.

 So either way you are going to learn something online.
 Professors are strict there as well, because there is no one to help you much, you are having to figure it out on your own.
 And if they see that you haven't formatted your work, they will fail you.
 They have to match it up with their own guidelines, which means match it up with another work, and find it wanting? or is it good enough to pass just like the work they are matching it up with?
 The same criteria that already passed elsewhere.

 I have failed more classes online than I have in traditional classes.
 They have a quota they have to fill, and because they have to make up for not being in a traditional setting, the work can be a lot more difficult.